 Camogli

 Camogli is where the Italians go.
-It has the same things going for it as Cinque Terre, but without the geographic isolation.
-Because it’s a little bigger, you’ll find more choices for bars, cafes, and restaurants.
-Camogli also has a colorful history which reverberates today.
+It has the same things going for it as Cinque Terre, but without the mob of international tourists.
+And because it’s a little bigger, you’ll find more choices for bars, cafes, and restaurants.

 The harbor itself always has plenty of boats of all sizes coming in and out, as well as foot traffic.
 It’s a great place for eating or strolling, and occasionally some entertainment.
-There were buskers on Friday and Saturday evenings, and one of the cafes brought out screens for watching the EuroCup.
-When Italy played, the cheers echoed in the hilltops.
 Our favorite place was the perennially popular La Cage aux Folles Pub, which serves divine salads and bruschetta with anchovies and pesto.
 Liguria gifted the world with two culinary pleasures: focaccia and pesto.
 Camogli is one of only four villages producing authentic focaccia al formaggio (focaccia with creamy white cheese); to find it, just look for people lining up outside the local bakeries.
 Pesto is even easier to find: it graces focaccia, pasta, and plenty of other regional dishes.

-Besides the castle, the harbor also has a rock jetty with a lighthouse at the end where there are 360-degree views of the town, the hills, and the sea.
+The harbor’s rock jetty has a lighthouse at the end with 360-degree views of the town, the hills, and the sea.

 Camogli is famous for its architecture: pretty much every building is painted with trompe l’oeil (“trick the eye”) in a palette of terra cotta, dark green, and pastel hues.
 This is actually a regional tradition dating back to the 1500’s and not restricted to the town of Camogli.
 Fishermen liked the bright colors because they could see the buildings from the sea.
 Today the Minister of Taste requires residents to keep the paint jobs fresh.
 There’s not much left of older crafts like stone carving in this era, but skilled painting is still going strong here.

 Camogli’s location at the northwest corner of the Portofino National Park means hiking trails start right at the end of the beach.
 Because the vegetation is so lush, these are a refuge on hot days.
 The network of trails connects Camogli, the abbey of San Fruttuoso, Portofino, and Santa Margherita Ligure.
-There are also ferries, as well as buses and trains.
 Getting around is never hard and always scenic — even the train stations are beautiful.

 Santa Margherita